cancerberoSgx/plugin-container/README.md

 # Plugin container

-Plugin-container is a design pattern similar to Observer, but with ore embphasis on data prosessing, states, and cancelable actions
+ Plugin-container is a design pattern similar to Observer, but with ore emphasis on data processing, state change, and cancelable actions.

-Very usefull and simple pattern to add extensibility points to your APIs or frameworks.
+ Powerfull and simple pattern to add extension points to your APIs or frameworks.

 # Install